-Rob Wilson is professor of Literature, Creative Writing and Cultural Studies at University of California, Santa Cruz.
+Rob Wilson is Professor of Literature, Creative Writing and Cultural Studies at University of California, Santa Cruz (firstname.lastname@example.org).
 He is a Western Connecticut native who was educated at the University of California at Berkeley, where he received a doctorate in English in 1976 and was founding editor of the Berkeley Poetry Review.
-He has taught in the English Department at the University of Hawai’i at Manoa (which proved formative to his own development as scholar and poet of Asia/Pacific becoming) and at Korea University in Seoul as a Fulbright professor, and was twice a National Science Council visiting professor at National Tsing Hua University in Taiwan as well as MOST Research Scholar resident in the IEAS unit at Academia Sinica in Taipei.
-In 2001, he became a professor of transnational/ post-colonial literatures at the University of California at Santa Cruz where he still teaches at grad and undergrad levels.
+He has taught in English Department at University of Hawai’i at Manoa (which proved formative to his own development as scholar and poet of Asia/Pacific becoming) and at Korea University in Seoul as a Fulbright professor of American Lit, and was twice a National Science Council visiting professor at National Tsing Hua University in Taiwan as well as MOST Research Scholar resident in the IEAS unit at Academia Sinica in Taipei.
+In 2001, he became professor of transnational/ postcolonial literature at the University of California at Santa Cruz where he still teaches at grad and undergrad levels.
 In summer 2009, he team-taught a summer seminar (with Chadwick Allen) at National Sun Yat-sen University in Taiwan on Pacific Cultural Production, counter-conversion, and the ecological framework of “Oceania.”
-Advisory editor for boundary 2 and Inter-Asia Cultural Studies, journals among others, his earlier works include Waking In Seoul, American Sublime, Asia/Pacific as Space of Cultural Production, Global/Local: Cultural Production and the Transnational Imaginary, Inside Out: Literature, Cultural Politics and the New Pacific, and Reimagining the American Pacific: From ‘South Pacific’ to Bamboo Ridge and Beyond.
-His study Be Always Converting, Be Always Converted: An American Poetics appeared with Harvard University Press in 2009 and was selected by Choice as an Outstanding Academic Publication.
-A collection of cultural criticism from Asia/Pacific (co-edited with Christopher Connery) The Worlding Project: Doing Cultural Studies in the Era of Globalization appeared with New Pacific Press/ North Atlantic Books in 2007, and Beat Attitudes: On the Roads to Beatitude for Post-Beat Writers, Dharma Bums, and Cultural-Political Activists was published by New Pacific Press and will be reprinted as an Amazon Kindle book.
+Advisory editor for boundary 2 and Inter-Asia Cultural Studies journals among others, his earlier works include Waking In Seoul, American Sublime, Asia/Pacific as Space of Cultural Production, Global/Local: Cultural Production and the Transnational Imaginary, Inside Out: Literature, Cultural Politics and the New Pacific, and Reimagining the American Pacific: From ‘South Pacific’ to Bamboo Ridge and Beyond.
+His study Be Always Converting, Be Always Converted: An American Poetics appeared with Harvard University Press and was selected by Choice as an Outstanding Academic Publication.
+A collection of cultural criticism from Asia/Pacific (co-edited with Christopher Connery) The Worlding Project: Doing Cultural Studies in the Era of Globalization appeared with New Pacific Press/ North Atlantic Books, and Beat Attitudes: On the Roads to Beatitude for Post-Beat Writers, Dharma Bums, and Cultural-Political Activists was published by New Pacific Press and will be reprinted as an Amazon Kindle book.
 He is also co-editing a collection called Worlding Asia with Kim Soyoung of Korea and Serena Chou of Taiwan for Palgrave Macmillan Press.
 In addition to a transpacific poetry collection Late Capitalist Weather Along the Pacific Rim to be co-published in Taiwan and California, he is finishing a study called Pacific Beneath the Pavements: Worlding Poesis and Oceanic Becoming.